akshaymittal143/SEDE-2025-Paper---Reproducibility-Code/README.md

 ### Research Questions

-1. **RQ1**: How effective are RAG systems for vulnerability detection compared to traditional methods?
+1. **RQ1**: How can GenSecAI-Ops integrate generative AI across CI/CD pipeline stages for proactive security?
-2. **RQ2**: What is the impact of retrieval parameters (α) on detection performance?
+2. **RQ2**: What is the effectiveness of RAG-grounded agents for vulnerability detection and remediation?
-3. **RQ3**: How do RAG systems perform in terms of computational efficiency and latency?
+3. **RQ3**: How does the framework perform in terms of detection accuracy, latency, and developer trust?
-4. **RQ4**: What is the extent of hallucination in RAG-based vulnerability detection?
+4. **RQ4**: What is the extent of hallucination mitigation through knowledge grounding?

 ### Methodology

-- **Dataset**: Synthetic vulnerability data with realistic distributions
+- **Framework**: GenSecAI-Ops multi-agent architecture with RAG grounding
+- **Pipeline Integration**: GitHub Actions and Jenkins CI/CD implementations
+- **Knowledge Base**: Cybersecurity Knowledge Graph (CSKG) with NVD, OWASP, MITRE ATT&CK
-- **Evaluation Metrics**: Accuracy, Precision, Recall, F1-Score
+- **Evaluation Metrics**: F1-Score, Remediation Correctness, Hallucination Rate, Developer Trust
-- **Baseline Comparisons**: Traditional ML approaches vs. RAG-enhanced systems
-- **Statistical Analysis**: Bootstrap sampling with 95% confidence intervals
+- **Statistical Analysis**: Paired t-tests with Holm-Šídák correction (p < 0.01)

 ### Key Results